spring-cloud-samples/brewery/README.md

 ## Project structure

 ```
+├── acceptance-tests (code containing acceptace-tests of brewery)
 ├── aggregating      (service that aggregates ingredients)
 ├── bottling         (service that bottles the beer)
 ├── common           (common code for the services)
 ├── gradle           (gradle related stuff)
 ├── img              (the fabulous diagram of the brewery)
 ├── maturing         (service that matures the beer)
 ├── presenting       (UI of the brewery)
 └── zookeeper        (embedded zookeeper)
 ```

 ## How to build it?